Dr. Kiran C. Patel Center for Global Solutions

 The Dr. Kiran C. Patel Center for Global Solutions is a research center based at the University of South Florida in Tampa, Florida.
 The Patel Center's main goals are to identify challenges in the developing world and find viable solutions to those problems, particularly issues related to potable water and sanitation, urbanization and migration, and sustainable activities.

-About the Patel Center

-Founded in May 2005, the Patel Center for Global Solutions brings together faculty, staff, and students from the USF to facilitate the development of new research and technologies in pursuit of its Strategic Plan.
-Although also a research institution, the Patel Center aims to transfer theory, advice, and technologies into on-the-ground realities.

-The Founders
+Founding

-The Patel Center for Global Solutions was created through a charitable donation from Dr. Kiran C. Patel, a cardiologist based in Tampa, FL, and Dr. Pallavi Patel, a pediatrician also based in Tampa.
-The donation is among the largest ever to the University of South Florida.
-The Patels contributed US$5 million to provide for a new facility for the Patel Center.
-The Patel donation was matched with US$5 million by the state of Florida.
+The Patel Center for Global Solutions was created in May 2005 through a charitable donation from Kiran C. Patel, a cardiologist based in Tampa, and Pallavi Patel, a pediatrician also based in Tampa.
+The Patels contributed US$5 million to provide for a new facility for the Patel Center, matched with US$5 million by the state of Florida.
 Two of Kiran Patel's healthcare companies have a history of defrauding the US government.

-Executive Director
+Executive directors

-In January 2007, Betty Castor, former President of the University of South Florida, became the new executive director of the Patel Center for Global Solutions.
-In June 2009, Betty Castor resigned as executive director of the Patel Center.
-Dr. Donna Petersen was named the interim executive director in August 2009.
+Betty Castor, former president of the University of South Florida, was executive director of the Patel Center from January 2007 until June 2009.
+Donna Petersen was named the interim executive director in August 2009.